ohiobarn/flowernext/docs/order.md

 ## Order Status Summary

-Below are the status a florest will see in the app.
+Below are the status a florist will see in the app.

 ``` mermaid
 flowchart LR;